Zach, Tori Roloff Baby Update: ‘Little People, Big World’ Stars Share The Latest

 A post shared by Tori Roloff (@toriroloff) on

-Tori’s most recent Instagram post shows her baby bump again and the Little People, Big World star notes that she is now 31 weeks into her pregnancy.
-Roloff shares that the baby has been having a lot of hiccups and she’s in full nesting mode.
-Zach and Tori have clearly been enjoying this pregnancy and they spent some time in Hawaii recently on a babymoon where they created a lot of fantastic memories during some of their last days as a family of two.
+Tori’s most recent Instagram post shows her baby bump again, and the Little People, Big World star notes that she is now 31 weeks into her pregnancy.
+Roloff shares that the baby has been having a lot of hiccups, and she’s in full nesting mode.
+Zach and Tori have clearly been enjoying this pregnancy, and they spent some time in Hawaii recently on a babymoon, where they created a lot of fantastic memories during some of their last days as a family of two.

 Sadly, the Little People, Big World stars have had some stress to deal with in recent weeks as well.
-Just a couple of weeks ago, Tori opened up via an Instagram post about how she and Zach had learned that their dog Sully had cancer, and they had to share a heartbreaking goodbye with him after spending some quiet time spoiling him after the devastating diagnosis.
+Just a couple of weeks ago, Tori opened up via an Instagram post about how she and Zach had learned that their dog, Sully, had cancer, and they had to share a heartbreaking goodbye with him after spending some quiet time spoiling him after the devastating diagnosis.
 The Roloff pair adored their “Inspector Sullivan,” and it was clearly quite devastating to have to say goodbye to him.

 Tori added another post shortly after breaking the news where she thanked everybody for their support and noted that Zach had been by her side every step of the way through Sully’s farewell.
 Roloff also shared that she had been working quite a bit on their baby boy’s nursery and while the Little People, Big World stars hadn’t gotten a car seat or crib yet, they had at least gotten started on painting the room.